hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines/guidelines.md

 !!!
 Do

-Instead, we recommended replacing the disabled element with contextual guidance to help users to understand why this feature isn't available, and providing them with clear steps to enable it.
+Instead, we recommended replacing the disabled element with contextual guidance to help users understand why this feature isn't available, and providing them with clear steps to enable it.

 ![Showing an interface with a compact alert explaining why the expected behavior isn't there with guidance.](/assets/patterns/disabled-patterns/conditional-availability-example-explanation.png)